Coronavirus punishes Warren Buffett, as Berkshire Hathaway takes big writedown | MarketScreener

 airline industry by selling $6 billion of stock.

-(Reporting by Jonathan Stempel in New York; Editing by Hugh
+(Reporting by Jonathan Stempel in New York; Editing by Megan